Huster-YZY/Summer-Internship/readme.md

 # Introduction

-This repository is mainly about basic physical simulation, such as mass-spring system, SPH, MPM and so on.This is also my learning record of GAMES201.
+This repository is mainly about basic physical simulation, such as mass-spring system, FEM and MPM.
+This is also a record of my summer internship.

+If you want to excute my code, please install the [Taichi](https://github.com/taichi-dev/taichi) at first.

 <h4 align=center>Julia Fractal</h4>
 <p align=center>